-What is it really like to live on the stipend?
-Find out what Charlie has to say about how he makes his $1,000 a month stipend work for him in Boston.
+What is it really like to live on the AmeriCorps stipend?
+Find out what Charlie Bridger, City Year Boston AmeriCorps member ’15, says about how he made his $630 bi-weekly stipend work for him by budgeting and saving money.

-A: Budgeting.
+Charlie Bridger (CB): Budgeting.
 I have gotten much better at one of the most difficult parts of being an adult, because I haven't had much of a choice.
 Being able to budget well is essential for people who want to spend their hard-earned money efficiently and productively.
-The fiscally consistent bi-weekly stipend is a great training tool for people who may not be used to receiving a fixed-income.
+The fiscally consistent bi-weekly stipend is a great training tool for people who may not be used to receiving a fixed income.

 - Go grocery shopping instead of eating out.
 It saves a TON of money and teaches you how to cook.